jessepav/lacygoill-wiki-backup/fasd.md

 Use a relative  path, and switch to a  directory which is nearer to  the file if necessary.

-Also, make sure the name of the file does *not* contain whitespace.
+Also, make  sure the  name of  the file  does *not*  contain whitespace,  or any special character which requires to be escaped (e.g. `#`).
-If it does, replace all whitespace with non-whitespace (like underscores).
+Rename it if necessary.

 Finally, don't quote your filename.